MatinH2004/LS_Core_Curriculum/RB_120/RB129_Prep/interview_assessment/concept_explanation.md

 Protected methods are similar to private methods in that they cannot be invoked outside the class.
 The main difference between them is that protected methods allow access between class instances, while private methods do not.
 “Protected method error” is raised if called publicly.

 ## Modules
+A module is a collection of behaviors that is usable in other classes via mixins.
+A module is "mixed in" to a class using the `include` method invocation.
 In Ruby, modules can be used in 3 different ways: **namespacing**, **mixins**, and **method container**.

 Namespacing allows us to group similar classes into one module, which also prevents name collision.